 On a recent trip to Jamaica, we hired a driver for the day to take our group on a tour around the island.
 We visited the Bob Marley Museum first and then drove to the Blue Hole Waterfalls.
 Let’s just say, we wished we’d skipped the museum and spent the day at the Blue Hole instead.
 This little piece of paradise is not far from Ocho Rios, so if you’re staying anywhere east of Montego Bay it’s a reasonable day trip.
 I don’t like to play favourites, but these falls don’t disappoint.

 The Fountain of Youth

 I can not in good conscience confirm the claim that the name of this falls makes but I will say that in the four months since I’ve visited it, I’ve barely aged at all.
 Cheekiness aside, part of the fun in visiting these falls is the journey to them.
-Book the Blue Mountain Bicycle Tour with Nexus Tours when in Jamaica and you’ll be able to dip yourself in The Fountain of Youth at the end of your journey.
+Book the Blue Mountain Bicycle Tour when in Jamaica and you’ll be able to dip yourself in The Fountain of Youth at the end of your journey.
 Don’t stress too much about the biking.
 It starts at 5000 ft but it’s all downhill so it’s the easiest, and most scenic bike ride you’ll ever take.